aljazmc/devwhoops/README.md

 2.) with "./project.sh clean" you clean everything except your project code.
 Big Whoops potential, use it carefully when changing configuration and remove changed configuration files from "project.sh clean()" function!

 ##### Trivia:
-1.)
-"Project name" (when applicable) is usually the parent folder (in react-native-dev and wordpress-dev).
+1. "Project name" (when applicable) is usually the parent folder (in react-native-dev and wordpress-dev).
-2.)
-You need to throw the linux version (with .sh extension) of GOG game in the folder before you run ./project.sh start
+2. You need to throw the linux version (with .sh extension) of GOG game in the folder before you run ./project.sh start

 ##### Requirements:
-GNU/Linux operating system
+* GNU/Linux operating system
-docker with docker compose plugin
+* docker with docker compose plugin

-gog-linux - for um... detailed "testing" of peripheral devices and help against coding blocks. heapsio-dev - installs Heaps.io, mature HaXe game engine together with the freshly compiled recent version of HashLink virtual machine. react-native-dev - installs everything necessary (Android SDK, emulators, node, countless JavaScript libs, ...) to begin development in React Native for Android. iOS not supported! wordpress-dev - install everything necessary (PHP and JS related) to develop themes/plugins for WordPress.
+**gog-linux** - for um... detailed "testing" of peripheral devices and help against coding blocks.
+**heapsio-dev** - installs Heaps.io, mature HaXe game engine together with the freshly compiled recent version of HashLink virtual machine.
+**react-native-dev** - installs everything necessary (Android SDK, emulators, node, countless JavaScript libs, ...) to begin development in React Native for Android. iOS not supported!
+**wordpress-dev** - install everything necessary (PHP and JS related) to develop themes/plugins for WordPress.

 ##### LICENSE: [MIT] (https://www.mit.edu/~amini/LICENSE.md)